markmi/acpphint/README.md

 Later Changes
 - Adjust that *.pg to show log-QUIPS y-axis scaling.

+- Modernize varous *.[hc]* file copyright notice date-range ends.
+Also fix a couple of lines that had leading tabs instead of leading spaces.

 More Additions
 - Add some other such \*.gp files for comparison/contrast use.